 The One-Time Pad

 The One-time pad cipher is an extension of the Vigenère cipher that actually is unbreakable; it has the property of being "information theoretically secure," which is a very strong statement.
-That was proven by Claude Shannon on Wikipedia in 1949.
+That was proven by Claude Shannon in 1949.
 You can read more about the one-time pad cipher on Wikipedia, then download the exercise sheet.